dominicpalmer/dotfiles/windows/README.md

 ## <a id="anaconda"></a> <img src="../img/anaconda.png" alt="anaconda" width="20"/> <span style="font-size:larger;"> Anaconda </span>

 Install the latest of version of Anaconda for Windows, found at https://www.anaconda.com/products/individual.
-If you intend the version of Python shipped with Anaconda to be the default used, add the location of the anaconda3 directory to Windows' PATH, usually found at **C:\Users\<username>\anaconda3\\**.
-Then make sure that PATH reads in the location of anaconda3 prior to reading in the location of any other Python executables on the system.
+If you intend the version of Python shipped with Anaconda to be the default used, add the location of the anaconda3 directory to Windows' `PATH`, usually found at **C:\Users\<username>\anaconda3\\**.
+Then make sure that `PATH` reads in the location of anaconda3 prior to reading in the location of any other Python executables on the system.
 It is possible to have system Python and Anaconda installed side by side and managed by the py launcher.
-Once done, add the location of conda to PATH, found at **C:\Users\<username>\anaconda3\Scripts\\**.
+Once done, add the location of conda to `PATH`, found at **C:\Users\<username>\anaconda3\Scripts\\**.

 To enable conda in Powershell, run the following: